REGISTRATION FOR THE 2022 INVITE IS FULL

-The Loppet High School Invite is sponsored by two high school Nordic Ski Teams (Robbinsdale Armstrong and Eden Prairie) along with the Loppet Foundation.
+The Loppet High School Invite is sponsored by the Eden Prairie Nordic Ski Team in cooperation with the Loppet Foundation.
 The Loppet Invite is a sanctioned high school invitational nordic ski meet held at Theodore Wirth Park.

 Race Format & Scoring